-This sample demonstrates the functionality of theusing a sample distributed transaction.
-In this sample, a record is deleted from one database and added to a second database.
-If either of the operations (deleting from the first database and adding to the other) fails, all operations rollback, and the records do not change.
+This sample demonstrates theusing a sample distributed transaction.
+In this sample, a record is delete from one database and added to a second database.
+If either of the operations (deleting from the first database and adding to the other) fails, all operations will roll back, and the records will be untouched.

 Building the sample

 1. First, let's take a look at the synapse configuration used for this sample.